wvwatson/bdd-legacy/README.markdown

 which will give you the capybara directory on your machine.
 The driver.rb file will be in (directory)\lib\capybara\spec

+Again, your complete workflow will be:

+1. Defining a feature (or scenario)**
+2. Copying and pasting the generated scenario matcher into a step defintion file**
+3. Adding the (capybara) code to the step definition
+4. Running the test with the 'cucumber features' command until the tests are green
+5. Start over

 **Change the rest of the defaults if needed**

 ``` ruby